 Commercial Dispute: On July 20, 2016, Bigben Interactive S.A. ("BigBen") filed a statement of claim before the Regional Court of Berlin, Germany against VTB, which statement of claim was formally serviced upon VTB on June 28, 2017.
-The statement of claim alleges that VTB's termination of a distribution agreement by and between BigBen and VTB breached the terms thereof and was invalid, and that BigBen is entitled to damages amounting to €5.0 million plus accrued interest thereon plus certain additional damages as a result of such invalid termination.
+The statement of claim alleges that VTB's termination of a distribution agreement by and between BigBen and VTB breached the terms thereof and was invalid, and that BigBen is entitled to damages amounting to \notin 5.0 million plus accrued interest thereon plus certain additional damages as a result of such invalid termination.
 VTB filed its statement of defense with the court on September 21, 2017.
 On January 7, 2019, the Regional Court of Berlin issued its judgment on this dispute, dismissing BigBen's claim in its entirety.
-On February 7, 2019, BigBen Interactive S.A. has filed an appeal against the judgment of the Regional Court of Berlin on January 7, 2019 (the "Judgment").
+On February 7, 2019, BigBen Interactive S.A. filed an appeal against the judgment of the Regional Court of Berlin on January 7, 2019 (the "Judgment").
 On April 15, 2019, Big Ben provided the reasoning for its appeal against the Judgment.
-On June 21, VTB replied to the reasoning for the appeal.
+On June 21, 2019, VTB replied to the reasoning for the appeal.
 Upon Big Ben's application, the Higher Regional Court of Berlin has reviewed the provisions of the Judgment specifically relating to preliminary enforceability of the Judgment in separate proceedings and before the appellate proceedings regarding the main part of the Judgment.
-On July 9, 2019, the Higher Regional Court of Berlin has scheduled an oral hearing on the main part of Big Ben's appeal of the Judgment for November 19, 2019.
+On July 9, 2019, the Higher Regional Court of Berlin completely rejected Big Ben's applications with regard to the suspension of the preliminary enforceability of the Judgment in separate proceedings and before the appellate proceedings regarding the main part of the Judgment.
+On July 9, 2019, the Higher Regional Court of Berlin completely rejected Big Ben's applications with regard to the suspension of the preliminary enforceability of the Judgment.
+On July 9, 2019, the Higher Regional Court of Berlin completely rejected Big Ben's applications with regard to the suspension of the preliminary enforceability of the Judgment 19, 2019, an oral hearing was held at the Higher Regional Court of Berlin on Big Ben's appeal against the Judgement on January 7, 2019.
+The next oral hearing at the Higher Regional Court of Berlin is scheduled for June 5, 2020.